DavoA/TaskJenkins2/README.md

 # TaskJenkins2
-For the second new new nnnnnngrggen task for jenkins fdgadfgadfg FSDF
+For the second new task for jenkins